Reliability and Safety Studies

-ROSS is an acronym for the Norwegian title "Risiko- og sårbarhetsstudier" which is translated into "Reliability and Safety Studies".
-ROSS was established as a Gemini Centre in December 2007.
+ROSS is an acronym for the Norwegian title "Risiko- og sårbarhetsstudier" and may be translated into "Reliability and Safety Studies".
+ROSS was established as a Gemini Centre in 2007.

-The ROSS Gemini Centre is a collaboration between seven units at NTNU and SINTEF:
+The ROSS Gemini Centre is a collaboration between several research groups at NTNU and SINTEF:

-- RAMS Group, Department of Production and Quality Engineering, NTNU
+- RAMS Group, Department of Production and Quality Engineering

-- SHE Group, Department of Industrial Economy and Technology Management, NTNU
+- SHE Group, Department of Industrial Economy and Technology Management

-- Center for Safety and Human Factors, Department of Psychology, NTNU
+- Center for Safety and Human Factors, Department of Psychology

 - Studio Apertura, NTNU Samfunnsforskning AS

 "Sikkerhet må skapes og gjenskapes hver dag.
 Det finnes ingen endelige løsninger" is a booklet in Norwegian with highlights from the ROSS Gemini Centre.
-You may download the booklet as pdf-files here.
+You may download the booklet as pdf-files.